 Do you know how good the mobile phone coverage is likely to be in your new home?

 It is obviously more convenient to be able to use your mobile phone in any room of your house, but don’t take this for granted.
-How many people do you know who have to go outside into their garden to get a phone signal so they can make a call?
+How many people do you know who have to go outside into their garden to make a call?
 Or have to perch on a window cill to be able to have a conversation on their mobile phone?
 Some areas of the country still have poor mobile coverage.
 It is far better to know in advance whether the house you plan to buy has either no coverage, intermittent coverage or only has mobile phone coverage by certain service providers.
-See the section below for ways to check the mobile phone coverage for a particular area.
+See below for ways to check the mobile phone coverage for a particular area.

 Websites to check broadband speed and mobile phone coverage